biocommons/biocommons.github.io/docs/contributing/coding-guidelines.md

 ## Other

-- We support most recent 3 Python releases; https://devguide.python.org/versions/
-    - 3.9, 3.10, 3.11 now
-    - drop 3.9 and add 3.12 when 3.12 is available
+- We support the three most recent [Python releases](https://devguide.python.org/versions).
+The release of a new Python version immediately triggers biocommons to add support for a new version and drop support for the current-3 version.